denisecase/datafun-00-textbook/README.md

 ## 4. Create a Local Virtual Environment

-Soem examples require additional, external code.
+Some examples require additional, external code.
-For those, we'll create a virtual environment to hold the third-party packages needed to make more advanced examples work.
+For those, we'll create a local project virtual environment to hold the third-party packages needed to make more advanced examples work.
-You'll want to create a separate, local virtual environment just for the textbook examples.
+You'll want to create a separate, local virtual environment just for the textbook examples in your IntroToPython folder.
 Concise instructions are shown below.
 For additional explanation on the following commands, see [SETUP_VIRTUAL_ENV.md](SETUP_VIRTUAL_ENV.md)